Kiroro Ski Resort on the island of Hokkaido, Japan receives on average 21 metres or…

-- Castle Mountain Resort in southern Alberta is open until April 8th, 2018.
+- Castle Mountain Resort in southern Alberta is usually open until early April.

-- Mount Norquay near the Banff townsite is scheduled to close on April 15, 2018.
+- Mount Norquay near the Banff townsite is often open until mid-April.

-- Sunshine Village Ski Resort will be open until May 21, 2018!
+- Sunshine Village Ski Resort stays open until the May long weekend.

-- Lake Louise Ski Resort is scheduled to stay open until May 6, 2018.
+- Lake Louise Ski Resort is usually open until early May.

-- Marmot Basin in Jasper National Park will close on May 6, 2018.
+- Marmot Basin in Jasper National Park also closes in early May.